Macy’s (NYSE:M) Updates FY 2022 Earnings Guidance

 Macy’s Increases Dividend

-In other news, SVP Paul Griscom sold 2,868 shares of Macy’s stock in a transaction on Wednesday, August 31st.
+In other news, SVP Paul Griscom sold 2,868 shares of the firm’s stock in a transaction on Wednesday, August 31st.
 The shares were sold at an average price of $17.43, for a total transaction of $49,989.24.
-Following the transaction, the senior vice president now owns 4,688 shares in the company, valued at approximately $81,711.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Macy’s news, SVP Paul Griscom sold 2,868 shares of the company’s stock in a transaction that occurred on Wednesday, August 31st.
-The shares were sold at an average price of $17.43, for a total value of $49,989.24.
-Following the completion of the transaction, the senior vice president now directly owns 4,688 shares in the company, valued at $81,711.84.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, EVP C Elisa D. Garcia sold 15,920 shares of the firm’s stock in a transaction on Monday, July 11th.
-The shares were sold at an average price of $17.36, for a total transaction of $276,371.20.
-Following the sale, the executive vice president now owns 85,541 shares in the company, valued at $1,484,991.76.
+Following the completion of the transaction, the senior vice president now owns 4,688 shares of the company’s stock, valued at $81,711.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, SVP Paul Griscom sold 2,868 shares of the stock in a transaction dated Wednesday, August 31st.
+The stock was sold at an average price of $17.43, for a total value of $49,989.24.
+Following the completion of the sale, the senior vice president now owns 4,688 shares of the company’s stock, valued at $81,711.84.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Also, EVP C Elisa D. Garcia sold 15,920 shares of Macy’s stock in a transaction that occurred on Monday, July 11th.
+The stock was sold at an average price of $17.36, for a total value of $276,371.20.
+Following the completion of the transaction, the executive vice president now directly owns 85,541 shares in the company, valued at $1,484,991.76.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 100,026 shares of company stock valued at $1,736,856.
-Company insiders own 1.20% of the company’s stock.
+Insiders sold 100,026 shares of company stock valued at $1,736,856 over the last quarter.
+1.20% of the stock is owned by company insiders.

-A number of hedge funds have recently made changes to their positions in M. Vanguard Group Inc. lifted its stake in shares of Macy’s by 5.7% in the 1st quarter.
-Vanguard Group Inc. now owns 30,550,118 shares of the company’s stock valued at $744,202,000 after purchasing an additional 1,642,941 shares during the last quarter.
-Arrowstreet Capital Limited Partnership increased its position in Macy’s by 27.1% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 10,106,073 shares of the company’s stock valued at $246,184,000 after acquiring an additional 2,155,936 shares during the last quarter.
-Renaissance Technologies LLC raised its stake in shares of Macy’s by 126.2% in the first quarter.
-Renaissance Technologies LLC now owns 3,796,764 shares of the company’s stock valued at $92,489,000 after acquiring an additional 2,118,174 shares during the period.
-FMR LLC grew its holdings in Macy’s by 5.8% during the 2nd quarter.
-FMR LLC now owns 1,265,269 shares of the company’s stock valued at $23,180,000 after purchasing an additional 69,472 shares during the last quarter.
-Finally, Federated Hermes Inc. lifted its stake in Macy’s by 29.5% in the first quarter.
-Federated Hermes Inc. now owns 1,170,146 shares of the company’s stock worth $28,504,000 after purchasing an additional 266,515 shares during the last quarter.
-85.57% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Vanguard Group Inc. lifted its position in shares of Macy’s by 5.7% during the 1st quarter.
+Vanguard Group Inc. now owns 30,550,118 shares of the company’s stock valued at $744,202,000 after acquiring an additional 1,642,941 shares during the period.
+Arrowstreet Capital Limited Partnership raised its holdings in shares of Macy’s by 27.1% during the first quarter.
+Arrowstreet Capital Limited Partnership now owns 10,106,073 shares of the company’s stock valued at $246,184,000 after purchasing an additional 2,155,936 shares during the period.
+Renaissance Technologies LLC boosted its position in shares of Macy’s by 126.2% during the 1st quarter.
+Renaissance Technologies LLC now owns 3,796,764 shares of the company’s stock worth $92,489,000 after purchasing an additional 2,118,174 shares in the last quarter.
+FMR LLC grew its stake in shares of Macy’s by 5.8% in the 2nd quarter.
+FMR LLC now owns 1,265,269 shares of the company’s stock valued at $23,180,000 after buying an additional 69,472 shares during the period.
+Finally, Federated Hermes Inc. increased its position in Macy’s by 29.5% in the 1st quarter.
+Federated Hermes Inc. now owns 1,170,146 shares of the company’s stock valued at $28,504,000 after buying an additional 266,515 shares in the last quarter.
+85.57% of the stock is owned by institutional investors and hedge funds.

 Macy’s Company Profile